ELECTRO-HAPTICS RESEARCH

 Picture

-£450k award by the William Demant Foundation to explore electro-haptic enhancement of music perception (2021)
+£450k award by the William Demant Foundation to explore electro-haptic enhancement of music perception (2022-present)

 • The project will focus on haptic enhancement of music perception and how audio and haptic stimulation are combined in the brain